mneuroth/fuel-lang/README.md

 FUEL can be used with mono environment under Linux and Mac OS X.

 FUEL is also available for native C++ for all platforms supporting a C++11 compiler.
-FUEL was successfully compiled on Windows, Android, Linux and Mac OS X.
+FUEL was successfully compiled on Windows, Android, Linux (including the Raspberry Pi) and Mac OS X.

 License